-How to protect you and your children from injuries while skiing
+How to protect you and your children from injuries while skiing and stay safe on the slopes

 A skiing holiday with the family should not only bring fun, family time together and relaxation, but you should also make sure you are safe on the ski slopes.
 But what is the best way to protect yourself from injuries?